Old Granary House

 Bathroom with bath and shower over, heated towel rail, basin and WC.

 Enclosed garden with patio and garden furniture.
-The garden is currently being landscaped.
 This benefits from views across the Northumberland countryside.

 There is ample parking for 4-5 cars to the side of the property.